hackclub/hackclub/workshops/login_auth/README.md

 In this workshop, you'll build a secure web login page using [Firebase](https://firebase.google.com/).

+Firebase is a platform developed by Google for creating mobile and web applications.

 You will make something like this 👇

 ![live gif](https://cloud-7782l8k04.vercel.app/loginv2.gif)